ctag-fh-kiel/esp32p4_fpu_benchmark/README.md

 ✅ No FPU contention or serialization (both FPUs are independent) ✅ Good multi-core scaling for FP-heavy workloads (1.63x speedup) ✅ Per-core performance slightly reduced in dual-core mode due to memory/cache contention
 ✅ PSRAM has minimal impact on FP performance
+✅ **Dual-core 67 MFLOPS** is the realistic performance for typical applications

 ## 🚀 Quick Start